thatRailsGuy/thatRailsGuy.github.io/_posts/2017-03-25-bracketless_bracket.markdown

 This year, with half the elite eight games complete, I think the winner has been determined.
 I haven't run all the numbers, but from a cursory glance it would seem the leader is uncatchable with the lineups of the other participants.
 Personally, I would have finished last if it weren't for my Dad performing even worse than I did.

 This year we expanded to have 19 teams competing.
-We have one tie currently, but the players have opposing teams facing off in the next round to break the tie.
-I will update once the bracket is complete with final results.
+We ended up having two ties deep in the field, but none in the places for money.
+One would have been broken with total win count.
+A pick for final score in the final might also help too.

 I would like to invite more people, but I fear that if too many people join there will be more issues of ties in the game.
 This may end being an interesting statistical problem to determine maximum number of participants without the likelihood of a tie for the top few spots.

 While there are 2^32 sets of teams possible to choose, many of the choices end up being equivalent from a score perspective.
 For instance, this year, no 13, 14, 15, or 16 seed won a game.
-With all the ties at different seed levels there were essentially 46,656 unique scores of the original 4,294,967,296 lineups (as of 3/25 with 5 games left).
+With all the ties at different seed levels there were essentially 82,944 unique scores of the original 4,294,967,296 lineups (as of 3/25 with 5 games left).
 This isn't eliminating ways you can tie with different lineups, just eliminates differences when multiple teams of the same seed scored the same number of wins.

 ## The Logistics and Tech Behind the Game